devnote-dev/ptero-notes/wings/websocket.md

 # Websockets

-Server websockets can provide a constant stream of information about the server to the client.
+Server websockets can provide a constant stream of information about the server to the client in real-time.

 ## Access

-Make sure you have set the `allowed_origins` option in your Wings configuration to your IP address or `"*"` if you want to allow all origins.
-Alternatively, you can include the `Origin` header when establishing the connection if the library you're using supports it.
+Make sure you have set the `allowed_origins` field in your Wings configuration to your Fully Qualified Domain Name (FQDN), IP address or `"*"` if you want to allow all origins.
+Alternatively, you can include the `Origin` header with your panel URL or an allowed origin when establishing the connection if the library you're using supports it.

+> **Warning**
+> The `allowed_origins` field does not support pattern matching, meaning that you cannot allow all routes of a particular domain or IP dynamically (e.g. `192.168.1.*`).

 Once you have connected to the websocket you must authenticate it with the token received from the panel (see [events](#events)).
-If successful, you should recieve an "auth success" event.
+If successful, you will recieve an "auth success" event.

 ## Supported Libraries